benhorwitz04/NBA_Back_to_Back_Perfomance_Analysis/README.md

 # NBA Back-to-Back Game Performance Analysis

-## Overview
+# Overview

 This project analyzes how NBA teams perform on the second day of back-to-back games compared to their averages during the 2023-2024 season.
 The analysis includes various key statistics such as points scored, turnovers, field goals made, rebounds, and more.
 By comparing these metrics, we aim to identify how fatigue affects team performance and determine if there are consistent patterns across teams.

-## Background
+# Background

 This project was initially constructed as a way to dive deeper into the world of data analytics.
 For the past five years, I've worked as a basketball coach at Hobart College.
 One of the unique aspects of the Liberty League conference we compete in is the schedule for our conference games.
 We play 18 games each year, with 16 of those contests being scheduled as back-to-back competitions for leauge play.
 This is a rare scheduling decision in college basketball, as many other conferences decide to split up games by at least 1 or more days.

 I wanted to explore how the performance of the second game of a back-to-back contest compares to the rest of the season averages.
 The NBA presents a much larger scale of data to pull from and provides a glimpse into how team performance is affected by scheduling.
 I used data from the 2023-2024 season, as it is the most recently completed NBA regular season.
 I did not include playoff games, and focused on the typical 82 regular game season.
 *Pleaese note that not all teams have the same amount of back-to-back games scheduled duirng there season.

-## Project Structure
+# Tools I Used & Project Structure

-- **data/**: Contains raw data files, including team statistics and game-by-game performance data.
-Create the database on pgAdmin4 (a popular, open-source, graphical management tool for PostgreSQL).
+- **data**: Contains raw data files, including team statistics and game-by-game performance data.
+- **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
-- **python/**: Python scripts for scraping data from nba.api.stats were executed on VS Code (an open-source, and highly customizable code editor developed by Microsoft)
+- **python**: Python scripts for scraping data from nba.api.stats were executed on VS Code (an open-source, and highly customizable code editor developed by Microsoft)
-- **sql/**: SQL scripts for creating and querying databases.
+- **sql**: SQL scripts for creating and querying databases to provide answers and insights to our questions.
-- **results/**: Final analysis, including summary tables and queries published here on GitHub.
+- **results**: Final analysis, including summary tables and queries published here on GitHub.
 - **README.md**: The readme file you are currently reading!

-## Key Tables Created
+# Key Tables Created

 1. **team_season_averages**: A table containing the season averages for each team in various statistics (points, rebounds, turnovers, etc.).